swiftlang/swift-evolution/proposals/0492-section-control.md

 - a tuple composed of only other constant expressions
 - an array literal of type InlineArray composed of only other constant expressions

-Explicitly, this definition currently does **not allow** any operators, using any user-defined named types, any other built-in type (e.g. strings, dictionaries, sets), using closures, or referencing any variables by name.
+Explicitly, this definition currently does **not allow** any operators, using any user-defined named types, any other standard type (e.g. strings, dictionaries, sets), using closures, or referencing any variables by name.
 See below for examples of valid and invalid constant expressions:

 ```swift
 @section("...") let a = 42 // ✅